-Rietveld Review(ed) is part of the Graduation Show’s side programme.
+Rietveld Review(ed) is part of the side programming of the Rietveld Academie’s Graduation Show.

 Rietveld Review(ed) 2022